Sometimes it seems that the trendiest word today is a “startup”.

 There are some tips to general public speaking that you shouldn’t ignore when pitching your startup idea, like the design of your presentation, its length.
 You need to research the people you are pitching to, to be relevant and interesting to them, and be able to catch their attention.

-Most likely a startup and a small business start from a mere idea, and with founder's own or friends/family money, or a bank loan.
+Most likely a startup and a small business start from a mere idea, and with the founder’s own or friends/family money, or a bank loan.
 Later, a successful startup receives funding from angel investors, venture capitalist, or IPO.
 With each funding, an investor receives a part of the company and becomes a co-owner of the startup.

 You won your pitch and found your funding.
 So now you need to actually start working and building your company.
 There are steps to get the ball rolling and actually start on your work.